Best Start Foods: The £44.80 Every Four Weeks You Might Be Missing

 Common mistakes

-- Forgetting to reapply when circumstances change.
-If you move from tax credits to Universal Credit, tell Social Security Scotland so the payment doesn’t stop.
+- Forgetting to update your claim when circumstances change.
+If you move from tax credits to Universal Credit, tell Social Security Scotland so the payment doesn’t stop — the card keeps working only while a qualifying benefit is in place.

 - Not applying during pregnancy.
-The pregnancy rate (£22.40/4w) is lower than the baby rate, but it’s still money on the table.
+The pregnancy rate (£22.40/4w) is lower than the baby rate, but it’s still money on the table — and because nothing is backdated, waiting until the birth costs you the whole pregnancy period.

 - Assuming it’s only for unemployed families.
 Working households on Universal Credit or tax credits usually qualify.